Patnow/contact_manager/README.md

 # contact_manager
-A simple Javascript program for managing a contact list
+A simple Javascript program for managing a contact list using prototypes only